TimingJL/raddit/README.md

 	git commit -am ‘Generate Link Scaffold’
 	git checkout master
 	git merge link_scaffold
-We’d merge the branch into the master branch
+We’d merge the branch into the master branch.

 # Create users (Sign in and Sign out)
 We use the gem called `devise`.
 To do this, we start  by creating a new branch

 	git checkout -b add_users

 To install ‘devise’, we are going to
 https://rubygems.org/gems/devise
 We need to add `gem ‘devise’` to our Gemfile

 To install, we need to run

 	bundle install

-we’re going to run the devise generator
+We’re going to run the devise generator

 	rails g devise:install

-under `config/environments/development.rb`, we need to add this line
+Under `config/environments/development.rb`, we need to add this line

 	config.action_mailer.default_url_options = { host: 'localhost', port: 3000 }

+Under `config/locales/route.rb`, we add

+root to: "links#index"

-under `config/locales/route.rb`, we add `root to: "links#index"` so we go back to `http://localhost:3000` it would show us the links controller as homepage.
+So we go back to `http://localhost:3000`, it would show us the links controller as homepage.

 In `app/views/layouts/application.html.erb`, we add

 	<% flash.each do |name, msg| %>
 		<%= content_tag(:div, msg, class: "alert alert-#{name}") %>
 	<% end %>

-in <body></body> before `<%= yield%>`
+in `<body></body>` before `<%= yield%>`

-we add the devise under the views directory rails g devise:views now we can generate the user with the devise
+We add the devise under the views directory

+	rails g devise:views

+Now we can generate the user with the devise

 	rails g devise User

-then generate the model and migration for us
+Then generate the model and migration for us

 	rake db:migrate

 Now, under the model, we have a user.
-Then, restart the server to check out it actaully worked by going to http://localhost:3000/users/sign_up
+Then, restart the server to check out it actaully worked by going to
+http://localhost:3000/users/sign_up

-we can make sure everything is correct by rails console
+We can make sure everything is correct by rails console

 	rails c

-In rails console, we do:
+In `rails console`, we do:

 	User.count

-we can do `SELECT COUNT(*) FROM "users"` by ActiveRecord If we do
+We can do `SELECT COUNT(*) FROM "users"` by ActiveRecord If we do

 	@User = User.first

-we can see user ID, his email, and some other attribute Then we get out the console by
+We can see user ID, his email, and some other attribute Then we get out the console by

 	exit

 or

 	control + C

 the commit

 	git add .
 	git commit -am ‘Add devise and create User model’

 Now, we have the ability to sign in and out, but it’s not very practical for us to sign in and sign out, so that’s add some links to our view files.
 In our view `app/views/layouts/application.html.erb`. we add conditional statement

 	<% if user_signed_in? %>
 		<ul>
 			<li><%= link_to 'Submit link', new_link_path %></li>